langchain-ai/agentevals/README.md

 ```
 </details>

+`"strict"` is useful is if you want to ensure that tools are always called in the same order for a given query (e.g. a company policy lookup tool before a tool that requests vacation time for an employee).

-If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).
+**Note:** If you would like to configure the way this evaluator checks for tool call equality, see [this section](#checking-tool-call-equality).

 #### Unordered match